SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/in-dialogs.md

 You can use %% to see all records of a certain type, such as all companies, all selections, all projects.

-If, for example, you want to see all the document templates available in SuperOffice CRM, go to the **+New** menu and click **Document**.
-In the top field in the document screen, which indicates types of document templates, type %%.
+If, for example, you want to see all the document templates available in SuperOffice CRM, Select **+New** > **Document**.
+In the top field in the Document screen, which indicates types of document templates, type %%.
 You will then see a drop-down list that includes the full list of document templates available.

 ![Type in two percentage signs in the FastSearcher to see all records -screenshot][img4]